sudheerjay/calculator/README.md

 ./gradlew clean build

--> the above step will create a jar file with name "personhandler-0.0.1-SNAPSHOT.jar" under /build/libs. -> this jar can be used for containerisation of this app on docker.

 Running this app:

 ./gradlew bootRun

-once the app is up and running, you can verify it by access with localhost:8082/console.
+once the app is up and running, you can verify it by access with localhost:8082/h2-console.

 login to app: username : user and password: it's generated while app starts.